Located in: Armenia

-Overall, these strategies give excellent results, and aspiring doctors enjoy taking part in the scientific effort.
+Overall, these strategies give excellent results, and aspiring doctors enjoy participating in the scientific effort.

 To apply for this university, an applicant must pass the entrance exam, which consists of the subjects - Biology, Chemistry, and Physics.
 Also, you should have good grades in those subjects in your high school leaving certificate.
-To study medicine in English, it is a must to be fluent in the language.
+Studying medicine in English is a must to be fluent in the language.

 The university is listed in the World Directory of Medical Schools and is recognised by the World Health Organisation.
 Also, a diploma from this university allows you to start practicing everywhere in the world or continue your studies.